Adirondack Traveler Information

-- Despite the gradual reopening of businesses, it is important that all residents and visitors continue to observe safe practices.
-We truly appreciate your help by taking these simple measures.
+It is important that all residents and visitors continue to observe safe practices.
+We truly appreciate your help by taking these Politely Adirondack measures.

-- Wear a mask covering your nose and mouth in public areas where you are not more than six feet away from others.
+- If you are unvaccinated, please wear a mask covering your nose and mouth in public areas where you are not more than six feet away from others.

 - Remain socially distant.
 Stay at least six feet away from others.